leonro/cobsanalysis/README.md

         python magnetism_checkadj.py -c /etc/marcos/analysis.cfg -e 2020-11-22

+### 3.7 baseline\_generator.py

+DESCRIPTION
+   Create a BLV file from expected field values D,I,F. If no field values are provided then IGRF values will be obtained for the StationLocation from the obscode provided in the confguration file.
+Make sure that no current.data path is defined for stations.
+   The application will calculate basevalues for the primary variometer as definied in the configuration and create a BLV outfile within the defined dipath (conf).

+PREREQUISITES
+   The following packegas are required:
+      geomagpy >= 0.9.8
+      martas.martaslog
+      martas.acquisitionsupport
+      analysismethods

+PARAMETERS
+    -c configurationfile   :   file    :  too be read from GetConf2 (martas) -v vector              :   int     :  only provided for testing, obtaining IGRF value otherwise -t time                :   string  :  default is 1. of month, at least after the fifth day (so that data should be present)

+APPLICATION
+    Runtime:
+        python3 baseline_generator.py -c ../conf/gam.cfg
+    Testing:
+        python3 baseline_generator.py -c ../conf/gam.cfg -t 2018-08-08T07:41:00 -v 64.33397725500629,4.302646668706179,48621.993688723036 -D

 ## 4. Descriptions of TitleGraphs scripts

 The folder TitleGraphs contains scripts to generate and assemble graphs for the homepage, particualry graphs with mixtures from fotos and real time data.